-"Contract" means a booking contract made between Disney Cruise Line and a Guest in relation to a Cruise and/or Cruise or Cruise Package.
+"Contract" means a booking contract made between Disney Cruise Line and a Guest in relation to a Cruise or Cruise Package.
 The Guest confirms and agrees that the Booking Party has agreed to be bound by these Booking Conditions and all other terms of the Contract, and that the Guest has the Booking Party’s authority to do so on each of their behalf.

 "Cruise" means the cruise onboard the Vessel as described in this website, the relevant brochure or other documentation published by or on behalf of Disney Cruise Line.

 "Cruise Package" means the Cruise and any flights and/or any pre-Cruise and/or post-Cruise package which is sold at the same time as the Cruise, but excluding Shore Excursions or any on-shore shuttle or other transportation services.

 "Disabled Person" or “Person with Reduced Mobility” means any person whose mobility when using transport is reduced as a result of any physical disability (sensory or locomotor, permanent or temporary), intellectual or psychosocial disability or impairment, or any other cause of disability or impairment or as a result of age, and whose situation needs appropriate attention and adaptation to his/her particular needs for the services made available to all passengers.

 "Guest" means each and every person named in a Cruise and/or Cruise Package booking and/or on the corresponding documentation.